 Though the locations are quintessentially English, Lynwood and Co was established to bring Sydney’s community-focused coffee culture from the other side of the world.

-The extensive coffee menu is based on blends from Extract of Bristol, bread comes from the company’s own Carterton bakery, and meat comes from a supplier right by the Lechlade branch.
-Seafood, eggs, dairy produce and vegetables are also locally sourced from Fairford, Cirencester and Stow-on-the-Wold.
+I know you’ll love the extensive coffee menu that’s based on blends from Extract of Bristol.
+Meanwhile bread comes from the company’s own Carterton bakery, and meat comes from a supplier right by the Lechlade branch.

 3. Botanica Coffee Kitchen, Cheltenham